-In 2005, nineteen years after my injury, I finally met other folks with traumatic brain injuries.
-Although I don’t function anywhere near the way I used to function, I am lucky to have been born with a great native intelligence, and I am able to function at a higher level than most of the folks in my support group.
+I finally met other folks with traumatic brain injuries in 2005.
+I don’t function like I did before the accident.
+But I was born with a great native intelligence.
+I also have great drive and determination.
+I function at a higher level than most of the folks in my former support group.

-My TBI affected me differently than most folks.
-I still scored in the 99.9th percentile for logic and problem solving in 1997.
-The two areas which were most affected, were my short–term memory and impulse control.
-I recall getting 49 out 50 “wrong” on my impulse control test, mostly because I could not stop my hand from pressing the button, when the instructions were (mostly) not to press the button!
+I recall getting 48 out of 50 “wrong” on my impulse control test.
+Because I could not stop my hand from pressing the button, when the instructions were (mostly) not to press the button!

 What is it like to have a traumatic brain injury?